hyyoxhk/eeprom-util/README.md

 # libeeprom - a simple and generic EEPROM read and write library

-This library is used to read and write EEPROM information.
-It works for any EEPROM, but has special support for Compulab SoMs by being aware of the EEPROM layout, and using that information to display the EEPROM contents in a human readable format.
+libeeprom is used to read and write EEPROM information. it applies to Any EEPROM.
+You can customize the layout of the EEPROM and populate the layout with your own fields

 The utility provides a WYSIWYG UI for updating EEPROM contents; the user can specify the target field by name, and provide the new value in the same